InteractionDesignFoundation/handbook/development/guides/scrum/README.md

         -   Set of Product Backlog Items (What)
         -   Actionable plan for delivering the Increment (How)
         -   Commitment: Sprint Goal, which is a single commitment for the sprint.
-It has flexibility in terms of the exact work needed to achive it.
+It has flexibility in terms of the exact work needed to achieve it.
 -   **[Increment](https://www.scrum.org/resources/what-is-an-increment)**:
     -   Definition:
         -   Concrete stepping stone toward the Product Goal.